digital-preservation/PRONOM_Research/README.md

 Version number (where relevant)
 PUID - if it exists already and you’re providing an enhanced description Extensions - any extensions known to be associated with the format MIME/Media Type - the MIME or Media Type associated with the format.
-This should be an official Media Type, either registered and listed via the IANA (https://www.iana.org/assignments/media-types/media-types.xhtml) or listed in official format documentation produced by the vendor
+A brief description of what a MIME type is can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).
+This should be an official Media Type, either registered and listed via the IANA (https://www.iana.org/assignments/media-types/media-types.xhtml) or listed in official format documentation produced by the vendor.
+The best way to search IANA is to find in page and search for key words of the format.
 Description - a concise, objective description of the file format.
 Format type - What type of format is it? (see below) Vendor (if known) - which vendor created the format?
 Which vendor currently supports it?